 simply assumed to always return independent instances if the

 The default implementation returns

 FactoryBean typically manages a singleton instance.

 public void afterPropertiesSet()

-This method allows the bean instance to perform initialization only possible when all bean properties have been set and to throw an exception in the event of misconfiguration.
+This method allows the bean instance to perform validation of its overall configuration and final initialization when all bean properties have been set.

 As with a

 If this FactoryBean is not fully initialized yet at the time of

 the call (for example because it is involved in a circular reference),

 throw a corresponding